puppylinux-woof-CE/woof-CE/README.md

 This gets built in a directory named `sandbox3` and as well as the live-CD ISO file you will also find the individual built files and the `devx` file.

+# Branding and Artwork

+The human-readable distro name (DISTRO_NAME), version (DISTRO_VERSION) and file name prefix (DISTRO_FILE_PREFIX) are specified in `DISTRO_SPECS`.

+3builddistro takes the distro logo that appears in documentation and first-run dialogs from `woof-code/rootfs-skeleton/usr/share/doc/puplogos`.
+It looks for `${DISTRO_FILE_PREFIX}.svg` or `${DISTRO_BINARY_COMPAT}.svg`, then falls back to a generic Puppy logo.

+The artwork (window manager theme, GTK+ theme, icon theme, wallpaper and cursor theme) to use by default is specified in `_00build.conf`.
+Themes are not downloaded automatically by woof-CE and must be added to the build as binary packages or built from source during the build.

+# Adding Binary Packages

+The list of binary packages to include in the distro is specified in `DISTRO_PKGS_SPECS-*`.
+See `woof-code/README.pkgs_specs` for more details.

+# Building Packages from Source

+woof-CE implements a "petbuilds" mechanism in `woof-code/support/petbuilds.sh`.
+It builds packages from source inside a chroot environment of the built Puppy distro (with its `devx`), so the built packages are reproducible, guaranteed to be compatible with the built Puppy and customizable.

+This mechanism is useful when:

+1. A package must be customized to work in Puppy: for example, some applications refuse to run as root.

+2. A package is not available in the compat distro repos: for example, many Puppy tools rely on gtkdialog, but it's a Puppy-specific tool not available in other distros.

+3. An application is available in the compat distro repos, but it's too old for use in Puppy: for example, some Puppy JWM themes won't work if JWM is too old.

+4. An application is available in the compat distro repos, but the compat distro enables optional features that add unwanted dependencies, making the compat distro package bigger and heavier than a much smaller but slightly less full-featured package built from source.

+5. Maintaining a .pet package repository containing prebuilt packages is not an option.

+To build a package from source during 3builddistro and include it in the build:

+1. Add a directory for your package under `woof-code/rootfs-petbuilds`.

+2. Add a `petbuild` file under the directory: this is a shell script that defines two functions, `download()` and `build()`.
+The former downloads files needed to build the package, like a source code tarball.
+The latter builds the package and installs it to /.

+3. If needed, add extra sources files that cannot be downloaded, like Puppy-specific patches.

+4. If needed, add extra files and directories that will be included in the package, like configuration files.

+5. Add a `pet.specs` file under the directory: this file is needed so PPM recognizes this package as a pre-installed one.

+6. Add a `sha256.sum` file under the directory: this file specifies the SHA256 checksum of all files downloaded by `download()`.
+If this file is missing, no verification of downloaded files is performed and this can lead to broken packages.
+Files not listed in `sha256.sum` are not verified.

+For example, if the `download()` function of the busybox package downloads files named `busybox-1.35.0.tar.bz2` and `busybox-guess_fstype.patch`, the `sha256.sum` file for busybox can be generated using:

+       cd woof-code/rootfs-petbuilds/busybox
+       . ./petbuild
+       download
+       sha256sum busybox-1.35.0.tar.bz2 busybox-guess_fstype.patch > sha256.sum

+7. If needed, add a `pinstall.sh` post-installation script.

+8. Add the package name to PETBUILDS, under `_00build.conf`.

 # TECHNICAL NOTES

 ## History